 People differ in their values, or what is most important to them for building job satisfaction and fulfillment.

-Compared to most people, those working as a Communications Professor tend to value Relationships, Independence, and Achievement.
+Compared to most people, those working as a Communications Professor tend to value Relationships, Achievement, and Independence.

 Most importantly, Communications Professors very strongly value Relationships.
 Occupations that satisfy this work value allow employees to provide service to others and work with co-workers in a friendly non-competitive environment.